lisalab-io/docs/developers/contracts/token-liabtc.md

 ## Rebase mechanism

 The rebasing nature of `LiaBTC` is implemented via the "shares" concept.
-The contract tracks and stores each user's share of an external reserve.
-By holding shares, users hold a portion of the total reserve.
-The reserve is tracked by the [`reserve`](#reserve) variable within the contract, which is updated externally, typically by the [`liabtc-mint-endpoint::rebase`][rebasef] function.
+The contract tracks and stores each user's proportional share of an external reserve.
+By holding shares, users effectively hold a fraction of the total reserve.
+The reserve's value is tracked by the [`reserve`](#reserve) variable within the contract, which is updated externally, typically by the [`liabtc-mint-endpoint::rebase`][rebasef] function.

 The `LiaBTC` balance of a specific user is calculated according to the following equation.